viswa2/DevOps/aws-fundamentals/README.md

 •	Recover from infrastructure or service disruptions.
 •	Dynamically acquire computing resources to meet demand.
 •	Mitigate disruptions such as misconfigurations or transient network issues.

 Reliability includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure.

 Performance efficiency is the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

 Evaluating the performance efficiency of your architecture includes experimenting more often, using serverless architectures, and designing systems to be able to go global in minutes.

 Cost optimization is the ability to run systems to deliver business value at the lowest price point.
+Cost Optimization focuses on avoiding un-needed costs

 Cost optimization includes adopting a consumption model, analyzing and attributing expenditure, and using managed services to reduce the cost of ownership.